 What is the Month of Ministry?

-February 2024 marks the launch of the #MonthOfMinistry by the OneSpirit community, a social media initiative originally conceived by Rev Jo Royle and Rev Sass Adams in 2023.
-This event calls upon all interfaith ministers and students to showcase their work, share their personal journeys, and connect with others.
-By participating, ministers have the opportunity to expand their networks, collaborate, and increase the visibility of their practices.
-OneSpirit will support participants by amplifying their messages on social media channels β with no strict obligation to follow daily prompts, but with a strong encouragement to engage actively.
-The #MonthOfMinistry serves as a platform for ministers to express their convictions, celebrate their community, and discover the enriching diversity of their peers’ work.
+February 2024 marks the launch of #MonthOfMinistry by the OneSpirit community, an initiative started by Rev Jo Royle and Rev Sass Adams in 2023.
+This event encourages interfaith ministers and students to showcase their work, share personal stories, and connect with one another.
+Participants can expand their networks and increase visibility for their practices.
+OneSpirit will support this effort by amplifying messages on social media.
+While there are no strict daily prompts, we encourage active participation.
+The #MonthOfMinistry is a platform for ministers to express their beliefs, celebrate community, and explore the diversity of their peers’ work.

 Who participates in the Month?
 Who exactly are the ‘OneSpirit Interfaith Ministers’?